 Eye tests are important for diagnosing sight problems and other health issues and should be carried out every two years (go sooner if you think there's a problem with your sight).
 If you believe you or your child are experiencing short sightedness, a visit to one of our expert optometrists should be arranged.

 The optometrist can diagnose sight problems and dispense a prescription for glasses or contact lenses to correct vision.

 What causes myopia?

 Short sightedness occurs when the eyes grow slightly too long and light doesn't focus on the retina properly.
 In a myopic eye, the light rays focus just short of the retina resulting in distant objects appearing blurred.

-It’s not clear why this happens but it can be hereditary and has also been linked to focussing on nearby objects such as books and computers for too long during childhood.
+It's not clear why this happens but it can be hereditary and has also been linked to focusing on nearby objects such as books and computers for too long during childhood.